Walking Barcelona – Avenida Diagonal and Besòs neighborhood

 Time for a walk.

-It’s not the best day to go to the country.
+It’s wet today.
+Not the best day to go to the country.

 So let’s see some new parts of the city.

-The streets are wet from overnight rain as I walk past Camp Nou (where Barça plays) and the Royal Polo Club.
+The streets are still damp from overnight rain as I walk past Camp Nou (where Barça plays) and the Royal Polo Club.

 Several of Spain’s longest streets are here in Barcelona.